harmonwood/capacitor-video-player/readme.md

 ## IOS Plugin
 A first release is now available.

+## Android  Plugin
+A first release is now available.

-## Android and Web Plugins not implemented
+## Web Plugin not implemented